lifecompanionaac/lifecompanion/documentation/DEV.md

 INSERT INTO application(id) VALUES ('lifecompanion');
 ```

-**Update the production server**
+#### Create LifeCompanion server update

+*Note on env : you can target dev environment and then promote it to prod on Heroku, or directly target prod env.*

 1. Update server version in build.gradle if needed
 1. Check your scripts in **src/main/resources/sql/migrations** and add them to `DataSource.MIGRATIONS_SCRIPT_NAMES`
 1. Check that you have the correct **HEROKU_API_KEY** env variable
-1. Commit and tag repo with **lifecompanion-framework/lc-framework-server/X.X.X**
+1. Commit and tag repo with **lifecompanion-framework/lc-framework-server/X.X.X-prod**
-1. Run `gradle :lc-framework-server:publishServerUpdate -Penv=prod` in **lifecompanion-framework** with `-Penv=prod` filled with your targeted env (you can target dev environment and then promote it to prod on Heroku, or directly target prod env.)
+1. Run `gradlew :lc-framework-server:publishServerUpdate -Penv=prod` in **lifecompanion-framework**
 1. If you have migration scripts, you can check them in Heroku log

+---

+# Specifications

+Dev notes on LifeCompanion functional/technical key points.

-## Create AAC symbols dictionaries
+## AAC Symbols dictionaries

 `ImageDictionariesCreationScript` (in **lifecompanion/lc-tool-scripts**) is used to create symbols dictionaries.
-It creates unique image dictionary with associated keywords (find duplicated images and associate their keywords)
+It creates unique image dictionary with associated keywords (find duplicated images and associate their keywords).
 It also resize images if needed and convert white background to transparent.

 - **ARASAAC**
     - Database is installed locally (download from [ARASAAC PICTOGRAMMES - 6 april 2016](http://www.arasaac.org/descargas.php))